How to Make a Closed Terrarium (Hands-on DIY Guide)

 Closed Terrarium Supplies

-• Clear glass container – Pretty much any closed container of uniform shape and reasonable size can work.
+• Clear glass container – Pretty much any closed container of uniform shape and reasonable size can work, from apothecary jars to spice jars, whisky bottles, and candles.
 Bigger isn’t necessarily better, but it’s certainly easier to work with.

-• Tools – Not all are essential terrarium tools, but long tweezers help immensely in positioning plants.
-Then, long scissors are needed to trim them.
+• Tools – Not all tools are essential terrarium tools, but some are highly recommended, e.g., long tweezers really help to position plants, and long scissors are needed to trim them.

 • Plants – You’ll need multiple plants to create a natural-looking tropical scene.
 Look for dwarf species or slow-growing plants.